 What is pelvic congestion syndrome?

-Pelvic congestion syndrome is a condition that affects women that causes chronic, dull pelvic pain, and a feeling of pressure and heaviness in the groin.
-PCS is usually linked with varicose veins in the lower abdomen, groin, and ovaries, but it’s still unclear if there are other causes.
+Pelvic congestion syndrome is a condition that affects women that causes chronic, dull pelvic pain and a feeling of pressure and heaviness in the groin.
+PCS is oftentimes linked with varicose veins in the lower abdomen, groin, and ovaries.

 What drugs can treat PCS?